Yuzhuo-li/TEENA/README.md

 # TEENA
-**This is the code development repository of TEENA web sever.**
+**This is the code development repository of the TEENA web sever.**

 ![Static Badge](https://img.shields.io/badge/build-passing-brightgreen)  ![Static Badge](https://img.shields.io/badge/Python-3.8%2B-cornflowerblue)  <a href="https://sun-lab.yzu.edu.cn/TEENA/"> <img src="https://img.shields.io/badge/TEENA-@websever-sandybrown.svg" alt="TEENA"> </a>

-**For detailed instruction about TEENA please visit: `https://sun-lab.yzu.edu.cn/TEENA/help/`**
+**For detailed instruction about TEENA, please visit: `https://sun-lab.yzu.edu.cn/TEENA/help/`**

 **For any question about TEENA, please contact `DX120230210@stu.yzu.edu.cn`**

 ----------------------------------------------------------------
 # Building TEENA

-#### TEENA can run in various Linux, here we showed all the required dependencies from CentOS.
+#### TEENA can run under various Linux Operating System.
+Here we showed all the required dependencies as tested with the CentOS Linux.

 #### The TEENA pipeline requires the following dependencies to be in your path: